mariaclaudianicolai/PredictionsOnGeneratedSyntheticTracks/Readme.md

 ### 1.4 Opencv plot

 - We will use OpenCV to plot tracks, both with aliasing and antialiasing.
 - The tracks will be shifted to the center of the image before plotting.

+## 2. Classification
+We'll make a classification by using CNN model.